-New degree programs, new students and new opportunities are just a few of the “new” things taking place at University of Houston-Clear Lake.
-Since welcoming students in 1974, UHCL has evolved into a four-year university, adding not only its first freshman and sophomore students, but also adding an additional campus and numerous degree programs, and with this national rankings that are solid measures for noting our success.
-We’re a school on the move, and we want to share our achievements with our friends, family, current students, alumni and prospective students.
+In-demand degree programs, more student-centered opportunities, and nationally recognized achievements showcase just a few of the ways University of Houston-Clear Lake defines success.
+Since welcoming students in 1974, UHCL has evolved into a four-year university and added more degree programs to accommodate a wider range of interests.
+A school on the move, UHCL wants to share achievements with friends, family, current students, alumni and prospective students.